Thematic seminar

 Over and above the various presentations and methodological workshops, individualized coaching is seen as the accompaniment of a creative process.

--Collective, that of the construction of an analytical and critical thought of international human spatial productions and their mutations over time.
+-Collective, that of the construction of an analytical and critical way of thinking about international human spatial productions and their mutations over time.

 Languages accepted (individual corrections): Spanish, English, Portuguese, Italian, Vietnamese.

-– Lecture and reading notes to identify and construct a research object and a personal problematic.
+– Notes from lectures and readings to identify and construct a research object and a personal problematic.

-– determine the field of study and nature of the dissertation they will develop
+– determine the field of study and nature of the dissertation they will be developing

 – gather useful “materials” by compiling a bibliography

-Nourished by optional introductory teaching on research methods, this first semester of the seminar should lead to the drafting of a detailed research project and bibliography.
-To this end, the work will focus on exploratory research, the construction of a problematic, the elaboration of a state of knowledge and the choice of a field.
+This first semester of the seminar should lead to the drafting of a detailed research project and bibliography.
+To this end, the work will focus on exploratory research, the construction of a problematic, the elaboration of a state of the question and the choice of a field.bibliographyMain works :

 Pierre CAYE, Durer. Éléments pour une transformation du système productif, Paris, Les Belles Lettres, 2020.